 If you are looking for luxury but without needing to pay the Marine Park fees then check out Butiama.
 Sat on the beach, with a spectacular restaurant/relaxation area and a pool, this hotel offers it all.
 This is also a nice area of the beach to go for a walk and unlike Utende, this side of the island has all the sunsets.
 Guests have their own Bungalow and terrace.
 The hotel also has a yoga shala and spa.

 Things to do on Mafia Island

 So there isn’t a huge amount to do on Mafia Island and a lot of the activities are quite pricey.
 The biggest draw for tourists are the Whale Sharks.
-You can swim with them between October-February.
-You can also do Humpback whale tours August – September.
+You can swim with them from October-February.
+You can also do Humpback whale tours from August – to September.

 The Marine Park offers incredible snorkelling and diving.
 Other than that the only other activities are visiting Chole Island (which is really worth doing) and seeing the lighthouse on the mainland.
 For a full list of activities and costs, check out my list of things to do on Mafia Island.
 If you are coming to swim with the whale sharks it’s worth noting that you are not guaranteed sightings.
 It’s best to leave yourself time in case you don’t see them on day 1 or 2.
 I’d suggest at least a week on the island to enjoy the activities while also having a couple of days to rest.

 Budget options: Note that restaurants on the island are SLOW!
 It’s not unusual to wait 2 hours for food to arrive.
 I got into the habit of ordering my meals at breakfast time.